-

 - Dresses

-There are differences in the processing of sweat fabrics, which is why the following types of sweat can generally be distinguished:
+There are differences in the processing of sweatshirt fabrics, which is why they can generally be divided into the following types:

-Winter sweat, or normal sweat fabric, is heavier than summer sweat because it is much thicker and cozier.
-It is ideal for autumn, winter and feel-good clothing because it is so comfortable and feels wonderfully soft.
+Winter sweatshirt fabric, or regular sweatshirt fabric, is heavier than summer sweatshirt fabric because it's much thicker and cozier.
+It's ideal for autumn, winter, and cozy clothing because it's so comfortable and feels wonderfully soft.

 Alpine fleece

-In this variation, the sweat fabric has been supplemented with fleece on the inside.
-This makes this sweat fabric much warmer, cozier and also softer than normal sweat.
-Alpine fleece is ideal for sofa blankets, cardigans, hats, scarves and hoodies, for example.
+In this variation, the sweatshirt fabric is lined with fleece on the inside.
+This makes it much warmer, cozier, and softer than regular sweatshirt fabric.
+Alpenfleece is ideal for items such as throw blankets, cardigans, hats, scarves, and hoodies.

-How is sweat fabric cared for and processed?
+How is sweatshirt fabric cared for and processed?

-What needs to be taken into account when sewing with sweat fabric by the meter?
+What do you need to consider when sewing with sweatshirt fabric sold by the meter?

-It is important to pre-wash the fabric before processing it, as the high cotton content can cause some shrinkage, which is why the first wash before sewing is very important.
-When sewing, as is usual with knitwear, it is recommended that you use a jersey or stretch needle, even for sweat fabrics by the meter.
-Otherwise, unsightly holes can appear in the fabric if the small stitches are damaged or, in the worst case, cut by a sharp needle without a specially rounded head.
-If you use a needle with a ball tip or rounded tip, the stitches are only displaced or moved and not damaged or destroyed.
-The right needle size depends on the thickness of the sweat fabric.
-The material is stretchable or elastic, which means that a seam that can cope with this is required, otherwise, in the worst case, the seam could tear.
-If the sewing machine does not offer the option of selecting an elastic stitch, such as the triple straight stitch, the best option is a short zigzag stitch with, for example, 1.5mm to 2mm or a straight stitch with a low upper thread tension such as 2 or 3.
-An elastic stitch should therefore be used for sewing, such as the zigzag or pseudo-overlock stitch, if available, or ideally you should sew with an overlock machine.
-When it comes to finishing the edges, sweat fabric does not fray particularly badly.
-However, for a great look, a nice feel and an industrial-looking finish, the hems can also be edged with a twin needle so that they no longer roll up so much.
-In general, when sewing with this material, it is a good idea to reduce the presser foot pressure on the sewing machine.
+Before processing, it's important to pre-wash the fabric, as the high cotton content can cause some shrinkage, making the first wash before sewing crucial.
+As with knit fabrics, it's recommended to use a jersey or stretch needle when sewing sweatshirt fabric sold by the meter.
+Otherwise, unsightly holes can appear in the fabric if the small loops are damaged or, in the worst case, cut by a sharp needle without a specially rounded head.
+Using a needle with a ballpoint or rounded tip will only displace or shift the loops, rather than damaging or destroying them.
+The correct needle size depends on the thickness of the sweatshirt fabric.
+The material has stretch and elasticity, requiring a seam that can accommodate this stretch; otherwise, the seam could tear.
+If your sewing machine doesn't offer an elastic stitch option, such as a triple straight stitch, a short zigzag stitch (e.g., 1.5mm to 2mm) or a straight stitch with a low upper thread tension (e.g., 2 or 3) is best.
+An elastic stitch, such as a zigzag or pseudo-overlock stitch (if available), should be used, or ideally, an overlock machine should be used.
+Regarding finishing the edges, sweatshirt fabric doesn't fray much.
+However, for a great look, a nice feel, and an industrial-style finish, the hems can be finished with a twin needle to prevent them from curling.
+Generally, when sewing with this material, it's advisable to reduce the presser foot pressure on your sewing machine.

-What should be taken into account when caring for sweat?
+What should be considered when caring for sweat fabric?

-When washing, it is recommended to wash at 30°C to protect the material and colors and to avoid using bleach.
-Sweat fabrics can be ironed at low heat and preferably without steam.
-Due to the high cotton content, drying in the dryer should not be done.
-Ideally, drying should be done lying down so that nothing gets distorted and everything stays in its shape.
+For washing, it is recommended to wash at 30°C to protect the material and colors, and to avoid using bleach.
+Sweatshirt fabrics can be ironed on low heat and preferably without steam.
+Due to the high cotton content, tumble drying should be avoided.
+Ideally, the garment should be dried flat to prevent shrinkage and maintain its shape.